The difference between chlorophyll and chloroplast is due to the following factors:

 - Porphyrin ring

-- And a phytol side chain
+- Phytol side chain

-Functions: Chlorophyll performs the following tasks like:
+Functions: Chlorophyll performs the following tasks:

 Definition of Chloroplast

-Outer smooth layer: It imports the nuclear-encoded proteins, acts as a site for the biosynthesis of lipids and provides a physical barrier for the movement of molecules or ions.
+Outer smooth layer: It imports the nuclear-encoded proteins, and acts as a site for the biosynthesis of lipids and provides a physical barrier for the movement of molecules or ions.

-Functions: Chloroplast performs the following tasks like:
+Functions: Chloroplast performs the following tasks:

 - It is solely involved in the photosynthesis process of plants.